 Joe's work on the multi-roller traction drive builds on a deep background in traction drive and CVT technology, including 11 issued U.S. patents spanning continuously variable transmissions, hydraulic ratio-shifting mechanisms, torsional damping systems, and integrated EV propulsion architectures.
 This prior art foundation directly informs the fixed-ratio multi-roller design.

-Hertz contact, EHL film thickness, Lundberg-Palmgren life prediction — applied to traction drives and conventional rolling bearings alike.
+Hertz contact, EHL film thickness, and Lundberg-Palmgren life prediction.
+Applied to traction drives and conventional rolling bearings alike.

 Whether you're evaluating traction drive technology for an EV platform or need bearing design expertise for an advanced reactor program, we'd like to hear from you.